Everything You Need to Know About Mac/One

 - Global Perspectives: Are you are interested in cross-cultural learning, global diversity, and complex international issues?
 Through facilitated workshops, dialogue, and reflection, students in this living environment will focus on exploring the complex ideas that shape our shrinking world.

-- Once students register and pay the required fee for the year ($100), they will be assigned to a community based on the preferences they listed in their registration form.
+- Once you register and pay the required fee for the year ($100), you will be assigned to a community based on the preferences you listed in their registration form.

-- Each community will have up to 30 off-campus and commuter students + 1 Off-Campus Community Advisor (OCCA).
+- Each community will have up to 30 off-campus and commuter students + 1 Off-Campus Community Assistant (OCCA).

 - Once assigned to a community (based on interests), each community will be partnered with a residence building.